Austrains 30 Class Tank Steam Locomotive

 The NSWGR C30 class is a two-cylinder, simple, non-condensing, saturated, coal-fired 4-6-4 steam locomotive with a total of 145 units built by Beyer, Peacock & Company and Eveleigh Railway Workshops for the New South Wales Government Railways of Australia.

-The first batch of 35 locomotives were built Beyer, Peacock & Company entering service in 1903/04.
+The 30 class locomotives were specifically designed to haul Sydney's ever-increasing suburban traffic, particularly over the heavy grades on the Northern, North Shore and Illawarra lines.
+The first batch of 35 locomotives were built Beyer, Peacock & Company, entering service in 1903/04.
 Between 1905 and 1917 Beyer, Peacock built a further 60 engines while the New South Wales Government Railways built 50 at their Eveleigh Railway Workshops.

-With the electrification of the inner suburban rail lines, it resulted in a surplus of the 30 class too valuable to scrap.
+With the electrification of the inner suburban rail lines, it resulted in a surplus of the 30 class, too valuable to scrap.
 So, between August 1928 and July 1933, 77 of these locomotives were converted to C30T tender 4-6-0 type locomotives by Clyde Engineering and Eveleigh Railway Workshops to replace older locomotives on country branch lines.
 The remaining tank locomotives were mostly employed on Sydney suburban services as well as branches to Carlingford, Richmond and Camden.
 They were also used on suburban services in Newcastle and Wollongong.
-A few drifted to the country areas, working on sections where there were no turntables while others worked in shunting at yards such as Bathurst.
+A few drifted to the country areas, working on sections where there were no turntables, while others worked in shunting at yards such as Bathurst.
 The daily passenger trains on the extremely steep Unanderra to Moss Vale line were operated by 30 class locomotives until February 1967.

 Five of the original 30 class were preserved 3013, 3046, 3085, 3112, 3137 and of the 77 converted to C30T tender locomotives seven were preserved.